munsif3/pos-system-react/README.md

+# Web-based POS System for a Restaurant

-## Point-of-Sale System using ReactJS
+### Build using NodeJS, ExpressJS, MySQL, ReactJS